Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against National Vision Holdings, Inc. (EYE)

-/EIN News/ -- LOS ANGELES, March 27, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming March 28, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired National Vision Holdings, Inc. (“National Vision” or the “Company”) (NASDAQ: EYE) common stock between May 13, 2021 and May 9, 2022, inclusive (the “Class Period”).
+LOS ANGELES, March 27, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming March 28, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired National Vision Holdings, Inc. ("National Vision" or the "Company") EYE common stock between May 13, 2021 and May 9, 2022, inclusive (the "Class Period").

 If you suffered a loss on your National Vision investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/National-Vision-Holdings-Inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.